csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptTutorial/index.md

 If you render this again, the output will be the same.
 When a `tal:content` attribute replaces the content of an element, *all of its content is replaced*, including text and even trees of elements as applicable.

-This effect can be put to good use in source documents, allowing the addition of *sample content*.
+This effect can be put to good use in source documents, allowing the addition of *sample or placeholder content*.
+Sample content may be used so that a designer may see what the rendered page is expected to look like, even when the source file is 'offline' from its application logic.

 ## Including markup in the content